The Hidden Risk of Email Testing

 This approach gives you realistic, end-to-end testing of your email workflows while keeping everything safely contained within your development or staging environment.

-Setting up Mockmail only takes a few minutes.
-Here's how you can start testing safely:
+Setting up Mockmail and integrating it into exsiting development and staging environments only takes a few minutes.

 - Sign up at mockmail.io